4 Investment Research Insights AI Uncovered About Inflation

 So what’d we learn from all this?

 Analysts may not be modeling their forecasts based on rig count any longer, but they still watch it.
 Energy CEOs still like to talk about rig count almost as much as they did when it was the driver of forecasting models.
-And the findings in the Alpha-Sense search results shown above give us the resolve that it’s too early to put the rig count out to pasture just yet.
+And the findings in the Alpha-Sense search results shown above give us resolve that it’s too early to put the rig count out to pasture just yet…